 A measure of variations in the cost of constructing non-residential projects.

-- In Q1 2020, the Non-Residential Construction Price Index (NRCPI) for the Toronto Census Metropolitan Area (CMA) increased by 2.9 per cent.
+- In Q2 2020, the change in the Non-Residential Construction Price Index (NRCPI) for the Toronto Census Metropolitan Area (CMA) was 2.6 per cent.

-Based on current Region of Peel forecasts, the index is expected to slow further to respective rates of 2.8 per cent and 2.6 per cent in 2020 and 2021.
+Based on current Region of Peel forecasts, the index is expected to register the following changes:

 1The Non-residential Construction Price Index measures variations in the cost of constructing non-residential projects.
 The approach used to developing the index “seems especially appropriate for very heterogeneous types of construction which are impossible or difficult to price”. https://www150.statcan.gc.ca/n1/en/pub/62f0014m/62f0014m1996002-eng.pdf?st=8dgsxHDf